microsoft/Federal-Business-Applications/demos/pdf-electronic-signatures/README.md

 ![Email Results](images/signed-form-email-output.JPG)

 ## Setting up the Sample Solution
-Below is the sample solution you can install in your CDS environment to test this.
+Below is the sample solution you can install in your Dataverse environment to test this.

 [Electronic Demo Solution File](https://github.com/microsoft/Federal-Business-Applications/raw/main/demos/electronic-signatures/ElectronicSignatureDemo_1_0_0_6.zip)